-Perhaps its best feature is the keyword tool, which allows subscribers to see exactly how often people search for a particular word or phrase and an estimated cost per click.
-There is also a tool called “content match” that allows subscribers to broaden their consumer reach within GMail and sites that signed with Google to share PPC advertising space on their sites.
+Perhaps its best feature is the Keyword Planner tool, which allows subscribers to see how often people search for a particular word or phrase and an estimated cost per click.

-Bing Ads can appear on a variety of Microsoft properties, such as Bing search results pages, relevant affiliated websites and Microsoft Office, to name a few.
+Microsoft Advertising (formerly known as Bing Ads) can appear on a variety of Microsoft properties, such as Bing search results pages, relevant affiliated websites and Microsoft Office, to name a few.
 They may also appear on Microsoft partner sites like Facebook and the Wall Street Journal.

 The placement and ranking of your online ads are determined by several factors, including search keywords entered by your customers, and the type of content displayed on participating sites.

-Where Bing Ads differs from the competition is they encourage users to select target audience demographics that they want to particularly seek out.
-The aim is to ultimately enable searchers to find relevant results faster, and provide more value for advertisers and better results for Web publishers.
+Where Microsoft Advertising differs from the competition is they encourage users to select target audience demographics that they want to particularly seek out.
+The aim is to ultimately enable searchers to find relevant results faster, and provide more value for advertisers and better results for web publishers.